iburinoc/ibsite/jekyll/index.md

 ultrasound research.
 -->

-I also like rock climbing, skating, hiking, swimming, Zelda games, and Magic: the Gathering.
+I also like my girlfriend, rock climbing, skating, hiking, swimming, Zelda games, and Magic: the Gathering.